GVR Report cover Long Read Sequencing Market Size, Share & Trends Report

 Technology Insights

-On the other hand, nanopore sequencing technology is in its nascent stage.
+The nanopore sequencing segment dominated the market in 2024 with a share of 56.47%.
 The technology is expected to grow considerably in the future and is expected to revolutionize the long-read sequencing market.
 Currently, Oxford Nanopore develops array chips that comprise protein nanopores that are fixed onto an electrically resistant polymer.
 This arrangement allows parallel runs of multiple experiments onto a single chip.
 The company is currently taking several efforts to enhance the utility of nanopore technology in the future.

 Application Insights

-The cancer segment dominated the long-read sequencing market in 2021.
-SMRT sequencing has been found to be useful in cancer research as it provides access to a complete size spectrum of genetic variation in whole genomes, transcripts, and genes.
+The whole genome sequencing segment dominated the long read sequencing market in 2024 with a share of 29.97%.
+SMRT sequencing has been found to be useful in identification of structural variation in genes as it provides access to a complete size spectrum of genetic variation in whole genomes, transcripts, and genes.
 The exceptionally long reads of SMRT sequencing allow researchers to discover the hidden biology of cancer samples by resolving isoform diversity, alternative splice sites, gene fusions, and retained introns.

-Moreover, SMRT sequencing has been used to investigate HIV, hepatitis C virus, hepatitis B virus, influenza virus, and other disease-causing microbes.
+The metagenomics segment is expected to witness the fastest CAGR of 23.54% from 2025 to 2030.
+Technologies such as SMRT sequencing have been used to carry out metagenomics analyses for HIV, hepatitis C virus, hepatitis B virus, influenza virus, and other disease-causing microbes.
 The technology has been observed to be useful in not only determining genomic sequences of infecting viruses but also in monitoring any developing mutation due to drug treatment.
-The amplicon sequencing reads generated by SMRT sequencing average up to 100 kb in length.
+With the growth in research prospects investigating the metagenomes of highly pathogenic organisms, the long read sequencing industry is expected to witness a rapid growth.

 End-use Insights

-In 2021, academic research captured a significant market share.
+In 2024, the academic & research institutes segment captured the largest market share of 48.83%.
 This is owing to the presence of numerous biotechnology research centers that study molecular biology and genome sequencing techniques.
 Along with this, academic workshops, on-site bioinformatics courses provided by universities, and the rising use of sequence analysis approaches in research are anticipated to strengthen the academic research sector.

 Regional Insights